 *If a household timer is used, make sure to use ONLY a grounded (3 prong) timer

 Make sure (as with ANY LED light fixture) to provide both cross ventilation, not just a cut out in the back of a canopy (as should be done with ANY LED lighting system) & to wipe your fixture regularly to prevent moisture/humidity damage to circuitry that controls the emitters.

 These units work for outlets between 100-240 Volts.
 All come with a standard American plug.
 In order to use these with a non American outlet you will need to purchase an adaptor or different cord.
 We DO NOT sell these items.

 Here are images of the plugs.
 The 3 prong is for all 1000s, 1500s, and duos.
 The 2 prong is for the 500/600s.
 The 2nd picture shows the AquaRay Power supply Female Electrical Receptacle

 We are constantly researching LED which includes real-world use via our sister aquarium maintenance company & others.

-Please scroll down this web page for specific LED Light information and to purchase.
+Please scroll down for specific LED Light information and to purchase.

 See the side bar for LED Light Suggestions